Oval Learning projects

 The project aims to support children most at risk of developing or worsening behavioural difficulties as they transition from primary to secondary school.
 This is a point in a child’s life which is known to trigger a decrease in mental health, particularly for children and young people from lower socio-economic backgrounds or who are experiencing behavioural difficulties.
 It will deliver a pioneering study into a public health concern that particularly affects young people from among the poorest in our society.

-The project is being led by Greenhouse Sports, overseen by a Project Steering Group of partners including Oval Learning, ImpactEd, Place2Be and Impact on Urban Health – to share learning and adapt provision as required to maximise impact.
+The project is being led by Greenhouse Sports, with a Project Steering Group of partners including Oval Learning, ImpactEd, Place2Be and Impact on Urban Health.
+All will share their learning and adapt provision as required to maximise impact.

 An external evaluation by UCL will assess the effectiveness of the intervention and its impact on students’ behavioural difficulties in the context of school transitions.